emptymalei/StatisticalPhysics/_sources/equilibrium/phase-transitions.rst.txt

    Why is this an approximation?
    Because translational symmetry doesn't really hold all the time and the fluctuations are not necessarily 0.
 But it captures the primary feature of such a system.

-Mean field theory often fails at the critical points since the fluctuations will be significant around critical points.
+This Weiss mean field theory also predicts phase transitions for 1D which is wrong.
+There is no phase transitions in 1D Ising model.
+What's more, the theory also predicts the critical temperature wrong.
+The reason behind it is related to the fact that the fluctuations will be significant around critical points.
 That being said, mean field theory is not precise enough for phase transition in some low dimensional systems.
+Just like in statistics, more neighbours will make our standard deviations smaller thus we reach a better approximation by using the mean field.

 .. admonition:: Why does mean field theory even work?
    :class: important